 Payroll taxes are a 15.3% tax on income that covers Medicare and Social Security (separate from your income tax).
 It can add up fast!
 So any income you take as distributions rather than salary saves you that cost in taxes.

-To curb the obvious temptation to take all your earnings as distributions rather than salary, the IRS sets a basic guideline: You have to pay yourself a “reasonable salary.”
+To curb the obvious temptation to take all your gross receipts as distributions rather than salary, the IRS sets a basic guideline: You have to pay yourself a “reasonable salary.”

 A reasonable salary is a must